trevransom/fluke-work-projects/README.md

 # Work Projects from my time at Fluke

-Selections of code that dealt specifically with data analysis, validation and migration
+Selections of code that deal specifically with data analysis, validation and migration